The best noodle dishes in the world the top 38 noodle dishes

 China is known for its incredible food and great noodle varieties.
 After spending five weeks touring around China, we certainly tried our share of noodles.
 Our outright favourite was Yunnan Noodles, so much so, that we ate them for three days straight while we were in Kunming.

 Kunming is located in the Yunnan region of the diverse southwest of China.
-The main food in the region is Mixian – which is rice noodles, served with Guogiao (a traditional soup) and a meat of choice – typically, chicken, fish, pickled pork, pig’s kidney or liver.
+The main food in the region is Mixian – which are Chinese noodles made from rice served with Guogiao (a traditional soup) and a meat of choice – typically, chicken, fish, pickled pork, pig’s kidney or liver.
 Yunnan Noodles, or rice noodles, are always long and served al dente.

 We were fortunate to stumble upon a restaurant that served homemade Yunnan Noodles and they were exceptional.
 The employees spoke no English and we spoke no Chinese, except to say ‘Hello’, ‘Thank You’ and ‘Good Bye’ – for that reason I can’t even tell you exactly what we ordered.
 By the third meal at the same restaurant, they knew our standing order – Noodles as they come!
 Written by Erin Parker, from Go Camping Plus